 - application number (serial number at the upper left corner)

 - art unit name (the technology center handling the invention),

-- reply time period (the desired time given to the applicant to make modifications.
-After that he needs to submit the response on or before the date of reply time period),
+- reply period (the desired time given to the applicant to make modifications.
+After that he needs to submit the response on or before the date of the reply time),

 - the notification date (date on which the patent office sends notice to make amendments).

 Section B: Main Content Section